 By calling the Washington Poison Center, you receive free and confidential health treatment advice from nurses and pharmacists with special training in poison information.
-We can answer a wide variety of questions and advise you on many types of exposures, so keep our phone number stored in your cellphone and near your home phone: 1-800-222-1222.
+We can answer a wide variety of questions and advise you on many types of exposures, so program our phone number in your cellphone and keep it near your home phone: 1-800-222-1222.

 For more poison prevention tips specifically for older adults, check out the resources at the bottom of this page!

 From 2010-2014, 50% of the calls related to older adults that the Poison Center received were due to unintentional medication mistakes.
 The most common mistakes were: